plainionist/plainionist.github.io/_posts/2018-01-28-Death-By-Powerpoint.md

 ---
 layout: post
-title: Death by Powerpoint
+title: Death by PowerPoint
-description: Powerpoint supported presentations do not have to be boring.
+description: PowerPoint supported presentations do not have to be boring.
 Slides do not need to be flooded with text.
 There is a better way of doing presentations - a much better way.
 tags: [skills]
 excerpt_separator: <!--more-->
 lint-nowarn: JL0003